Using the Skupper Operator on Kubernetes

 -

-Create a new namespace if necessary:
+Create a new namespace:

-$ kubectl create namespace <namespace-name>
+$ kubectl create namespace my-namespace

 -

-$ kubectl config set-context --current --namespace=<namespace-name>
+$ kubectl config set-context --current --namespace=my-namespace

 -